jeremy-albuixech/scrapper/README.md

 1. Visual feedback on client side when scrapping (sockets implementation + ajax)
 2. Allow to cherry pick the songs from google play search results to prevent mistakes
+3. Save entities in cache to limit requests to the API